 - Babies are well-supported on the mother’s body during laid-back feeding.

-- Gravity may also enhance latchingin this position.
+- Gravity may also encourage a deeper, more comfortable latch in this position.

-- Wearing a thin layer of clothing can increase skin-to-skin contact during this feeding position.
+- Wearing no clothing can increase skin-to-skin contact during this feeding position.

 - Mothers can keep the baby in a laid-back position beyond nursing, thus enhancing the bonding between mother and baby.